General Requirements

 If you withdraw your application, obtain a refund, and then decide to seek New York State licensure at a later date, you will be considered a new applicant, and you will be required to pay the licensure and registration fees and meet the licensure requirements in place at the time you reapply.

-To meet the professional education requirement for licensure as a certified athletic trainer, you must present evidence of receiving either A, B or C below.
+To meet the professional education requirement for licensure as an athletic trainer, you must present evidence of receiving either A, B or C below.

-1. A baccalaureate or higher degree from a program in athletic training that is registered by the New York State Education Department as licensure qualifying.
+- A bachelor's or higher degree from a program in athletic training that is registered by the New York State Education Department as licensure qualifying.

-2. A baccalaureate or higher degree from a program accredited by the National Athletic Trainers' Association (NATA), the Commission on Accreditation of Allied Health Programs (CAAHEP), or the Commission on Accreditation of Athletic Training Education (CAATE).
+- A bachelor's or higher degree from a program accredited by the National Athletic Trainers' Association (NATA), the Commission on Accreditation of Allied Health Programs (CAAHEP), or the Commission on Accreditation of Athletic Training Education (CAATE).

 OR